fabric8io/kubernetes-client/README.md

 ### Passing a reference of a resource to the client

-In the same spirit you can use an object created externally (either a a reference or using its string representation.
+In the same spirit you can use an object created externally (either a reference or using its string representation).

 For example: